 by John Douillard John Douillard has been teaching Ayurvedic medicine, natural health, fitness, and nutrition for 19 years and has trained more than 2,000 Western doctors in Ayurvedic medicine.
 In this article, he discusses depression and anxiety from an Ayurvedic perspective, with a focus on the koshas (which translates from Sanskrit as “sheaths”), described in […]

-Jenny Sansouci, guest blogger We all wake up in a bad mood once in a while.
+By Jenny Sansouci We all wake up in a bad mood once in a while.
 It’s part of life’s journey to experience ups and downs—but if you often feel anxious or depressed and can’t seem to shake it, there’s a chance your diet may have something to do with it.
-Food and mood are […]
+Food and mood are intimately […]

 Audra Jamai White, guest blogger

 I spent three years on active duty with the U.S. Army, including one year in Iraq, and now I’m in the Massachusetts National Guard.
 I’ve always strived to be a “super soldier”—perfectionism and being in control were what fueled me.
 Towards the end of my deployment, I started experiencing depression and anxiety.
 I’d spend 12 hours on duty and then I’d spend 12 hours in my room, crying.
 When I went to see the medics for a sports injury they reached out to me and helped, through providing medication and therapy.

 by Bo Forbes According to clinical psychologist and yoga therapist Bo Forbes, the best tactic for overcoming fear and anxiety is to run toward them rather than away.
 What do we do once we catch up with our fears?
 As Bo explains in this article, the wisdom of tribal societies can offer a context and […]